mighty-gerbils/gerbil/README.md

 - The [Gerbil Core Prelude](doc/core-prelude.md) documents the core language prelude.

-Probably the best way to dive into gerbil is by reading the sources, as all the main language features are exercised in one way or another within the implementation.
+Probably the best way to dive into Gerbil is by reading the sources, as all the main language features are exercised in one way or another within the implementation.